Nonparametric Variable Screening with Optimal Decision Stumps

 \begin{proof}[Proof sketch of Propositions \ref{proposition lipschitz} and \ref{proposition monotone}] We sketch the proof of Proposition \ref{proposition lipschitz}; the proof of Proposition \ref{proposition monotone} is based on similar arguments.
 The main idea is to apply Lemma \ref{corr} with $ h(\cdot) $ equal to a modified polynomial approximation $ \tilde f_j(\cdot) $ to $f_j(\cdot)$.
 This is done to temper the effect of the factor $ (D^{-1}Mn+\log(2n)+1)^{-1} $ from Lemma \ref{corr}, by controlling $ M $ and $ D $ individually.

 To construct such a function, we first employ a Jackson-type estimate \citep{jackson1930approximation} in conjunction with Assumption \ref{assumption lipschitz} and Bernstein's theorem for polynomials \citep{jackson1935bernstein} to show the existence of a good polynomial approximation $P_M(\cdot)$ (of degree $ M+1$) to $f_j(\cdot)$.
 We then construct $ \widetilde f_j(\cdot) $ by redefining $P_M(\cdot)$ to be constant in a small neighborhood around each of its local extrema, which ensures that each resulting stationary interval of $ \tilde f_j(\cdot) $ has a sufficiently large length.
-Since $ P_M(\cdot) $ has at most $ M $ local extrema, the number of stationary intervals of $ \tilde f_j(\cdot) $ will also be at most $ M $.
+Since $ P_M(\cdot) $ is a polynomial of degree $ M+1 $, it has at most $ M $ local extrema, and thus the number of stationary intervals of $ \tilde f_j(\cdot) $ will also be at most $ M $.

 Next, we use concentration of measure to ensure that each stationary interval of $ \tilde f_j(\cdot) $ is saturated with enough data, effectively providing a lower bound on $ D $.
-Executing this argument reveals that valid choices of $ D $ and $ M $ are:
+Executing this argument reveals that valid choices of $ D $ and $ M $ (which come from optimizing a bound on the supremum norm between $ \tilde f_j(\cdot) $ and $ f_j(\cdot) $) are:

 Plugging these values into the lower bound \eqref{cor lower} in Lemma \ref{corr}, we find that with high probability,

 Thus, the lower bound in Proposition \ref{proposition lipschitz} will follow if we can show that the squared sample covariance factor in \eqref{lower plug} exceeds $ \Var(f_j(X_j)) $ with high probability.
 To this end, note that